-- The Campbelltown Precinct Plan released under the Glenfield to Macarthur Urban Renewal Corridor Strategy (which is not a Precinct Plan for the purposes of the GC SEPP but is rather a structure plan) indicates that the subject site would be "Commercial and Retail Core".
+• The Campbelltown Precinct Plan released under the Glenfield to Macarthur Urban Renewal Corridor Strategy (which is not a Precinct Plan for the purposes of the GC SEPP but is rather a structure plan) indicates that the subject site would be "Commercial and Retail Core".
 This implies that a future land use zoning of B3 Commercial Core would apply.
-As the proposed use is permissible in the B3 Commercial Core zone, the proposed development is consistent with the relevant precinct planning strategy. - The cost and scale of the proposed development are relatively minor and as such, there would be no adverse impacts if the land were to be rezoned to reflect the land uses identified under the Corridor Strategy.
+As the proposed use is permissible with consent in the B3 Commercial Core zone, the proposed development is consistent with the relevant precinct planning strategy.

+The cost and scale of the proposed development are relatively minor and as such, there would be no adverse impacts if the land were to be rezoned to reflect the land uses identified under the Corridor Strategy.

-In conclusion, the proposed development is considered to be consistent with the GC SEPP.
+In conclusion, the proposed modifications do not alter the consistency of the approved development with the GC SEPP.